karrtopelka/karrtopelka/README.md

 [![Website](https://img.shields.io/website?label=instagram&style=for-the-badge&logo=instagram&color=ff69b4&url=https%3A%2F%2Finstagram.com)](https://instagram.com/karrtopelka)

-## I'm a Student, Developer, and Athlete!!
+## I'm a Student, Full-Stack Developer, and Athlete!

-- 🌱 I'm currently learning C# at my University and React as it is my main job 🤓
+- 🌱 Currently working on three projects:
+- - Team Lead at University Project App
+- - Full Stack developer at my friends and I project
+- - And last one at my work 🕵️‍
-- 🥅 2021 Goals: don't get corona
+- 🥅 2021 Goals: don't get corona, master the skill of transferring data in real-time, as well as master the typescript

 ### Connect with me: